luizbills/gitpod-wordpress/README.md

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-Found a bug?
+Just found a bug?
 Report it on GitHub [Issues](https://github.com/luizbills/gitpod-wordpress/issues).

 ## LICENSE